eBollow05/child-theme/README.md

 1. Create the needed CSS files in your child theme
 2. [Enqueue them](https://github.com/eBollow05/child-theme/blob/main/functions.php#L13-L27) with the corresponding path

+## How Can I Load CSS Into the TinyMCE Editor Textbox?

+1. Create the needed CSS file in your child theme
+2. [Configure it](https://github.com/eBollow05/child-theme/blob/main/functions.php#L37-L45) as the default stylesheet for the TinyMCE editor

 ## How Can I Enqueue JavaScript Files?

 1. Create the needed JavaScript files in your child theme